Best Neighborhood For Dogs In Sarasota?

-What is the best neighborhood for dogs in Sarasota?
+What is the best neighborhood for dogs in Sarasota (by: Mick Hoffermen)

 With miles of sidewalks, a couple of miles of nature trails in the woods, many other residents out and about with their dogs for fido to say high to, bay street dog park within 10 minutes and even an oceanside beach nearby dedicated to dogs the hands-down winner is Turtle Rock.
 The runner up is Promenade Estates, which has a dog park, but has no shade, and this is one reason this makes it a runner up.